Testing a Ceiling Mounted Electric Heater

 - Burnt or damaged wiring will require repairs that produce clean solid connections that are tight and spliced properly.

-More about Troubleshooting Electrical Wiring
+More about Troubleshooting an Electric Heater Problem

-For more information about Troubleshooting
+For more information about Electrical Troubleshooting

 Troubleshooting Electrical Wiring